-- (viii) Rasier Operations entering into the Rasier Operations Contract as alleged in paragraphs 35 to 37 (up to about 20 December 2015) with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - Rasier Operations making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 38 above; - (x) Rasier Pacific entering into the Rasier Pacific Contract as alleged in paragraphs 39-41 above with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - (xi) Rasier Pacific making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 43 above; - (xii) Uber B.V. charging the Fare to the Rider's credit card or PayPal account, withholding an amount reflecting a fee for use of the Uber Partner app and remitting the balance to the UberX Partner, as alleged in paragraph 47; - (xiii) one or more of the Uber Entities, either alone or in combination, communicating an intention to pay, and paying, procuring the payment of, or reimbursing UberX Partners for, Regulatory Fines incurred by UberX Partners in Victoria, as alleged in paragraph 59; and
+- (viii) Rasier Operations entering into the Rasier Operations Contract as alleged in paragraphs 35 to 37 (up to about 20 December 2015) with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - (ix) Rasier Operations making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 38 above; - (x) Rasier Operations facilitating access to rental vehicles for UberX Partners for the purpose of them providing UberX, as alleged in paragraph 38A above; - (x)(xi) Rasier Pacific entering into the Rasier Pacific Contract as alleged in paragraphs 39-41 above with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - (xii) Rasier Pacific making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 43 above; - (xiii) Rasier Pacific facilitating access to rental vehicles for UberX Partners for the purpose of them providing UberX, as alleged in paragraph 43A above; - (xi)(xiv) Uber Australia providing UberX Partners with a smartphone, further a smartphone and data plan, for the purpose of them providing UberX, as alleged in paragraph 48A above; - (xii)(xv) Uber B.V. charging the Fare to the Rider's credit card or PayPal account, withholding an amount reflecting a fee for use of the

+Uber Partner app and remitting the balance to the UberX Partner, as alleged in paragraph 47;

+(xiii)(xvi) one or more of the Uber Entities, either alone or in combination, communicating an intention to pay, and paying, procuring the payment of, or reimbursing UberX Partners for, Regulatory Fines incurred by UberX Partners in Victoria, as alleged in paragraph 59; and

-(xiv) one or more of the Uber Entities, either alone or in combination, employing the Greyball program, as alleged in paragraph 67.
+(xiv)(xvii) one or more of the Uber Entities, either alone or in combination, employing the Greyball program Evasion Tools, as alleged in paragraph 67.